Siltaar/doc_crawler.py/README.md

 Documents can be listed to the output or downloaded (with the `--download` argument).

-To address real life situation, one can log activity and follow the progress (with `--verbose`). \
+To address real life situations, one can log activity and follow the progress (with `--verbose`). \
-Also, the search can be limited to a single page (with the `--single-page` argument).
+Also, the search can be limited to one page (with the `--single-page` argument).

-Else, documents can be downloaded from a given list of URL (that one may have previously produced using `doc_crawler`), and one can finish the work downloading documents one by one if necessary.
+Else, documents can be downloaded from a given list of URL (that one may have previously produced using default options of `doc_crawler` and an output redirection such as :
+`./doc_crawler.py http://… > url.lst`), and one can finish the work downloading documents one by one if necessary (so `doc_crawler` will assist you at every steps.

-By default, the program waits a randomly-pick amount of seconds, between 1 and 5, before each download to avoid being rude toward the webserver `doc_crawler` interact with (and so avoid to be black-listed).
-This behavior can be disabled (with a `--no-random-wait` and/or `--wait=0` argument).
+By default, the program waits a randomly-pick amount of seconds, between 1 and 5, before each download to avoid being rude toward the webserver it interact with (and so avoid to be black-listed).
+This behavior can be disabled (with a `--no-random-wait` and/or a `--wait=0` argument).

 ## Options
 `--accept` optional regular expression (case insensitive) to keep matching document names. \